neil-zt/eeg/README.md

 ### Tools

 Additional tools have also been provided to facilitate the development process.
 These tools are written in Python and are located in the `/server/tools/` directory.
 Below are the instructions on how to use them.
 These instructions assume that we are already inside the tools directory with `cd server/tools`.
-Also note that depending on your Python configuration, the prefix command `python3` might by `python` or something else.
+Also note that depending on your Python configuration, the prefix command `python3` might be `python` or something else.

 - **EDF to CSV** `edf_to_csv.py`
     This tool converts the EDF `.edf` EEG signal file into a `.csv` file.